Want to come to Africa?

-This is a perennial question and one worth exploring as it’s really important that you know what to expect when planning your safari.
+This issue of East Africa versus Southern Africa is a perennial question for many 1st time safari visitors.
+And so it’s worth exploring as it’s really important that you know what to expect when planning your safari.

 Some people seem to think that the vast continent of Africa is somehow a homogenous mass of savanna plains and grass-hutted villages.
 (The continent of Africa is as big as China, India, the USA and most of Europe put together.)
 We can blame too many Hollywood movies for that assumption…

-In reality there’s a vast diversity of scenery, as well as some other practical differences between East Africa and Southern Africa safaris.
+In reality there’s a vast diversity of scenery, as well as some other practical differences between East Africa versus Southern Africa safaris.

 What this means is that one “once in a lifetime” safari in Africa quickly turns into 3 or 4 over a few years.